 - 1. Log into XD-DDC1 as verne\administrator - 2.
 Click Start→All Programs→Citrix→Management Consoles→Delivery Services Console. - 3.
-Go to Citrix Delivery Services Console → Citrix Resources → Desktop Delivery Controller → XENDESKTOP. - 4.
-Right-click Desktop Groups, and click All Tasks→Create Desktop Group. - 5.
-In the Welcome screen for Create Desktop Group, click Next. - 6.
-Select Assigned, and click Assign on first use.
-Click Next.
+Go to Citrix Delivery Services Console $\rightarrow$ Citrix Resources $\rightarrow$ Desktop Delivery Controller $\rightarrow$ XENDESKTOP. - 4.
+Right-click Desktop Groups, and click All Tasks $\rightarrow$ Create Desktop Group. - 5.
+In the Welcome screen for Create Desktop Group, click Next.

-- 7. For hosting infrastructure, choose Citrix Xen VM infrastructure (included with XenDesktop). - 8.
-To specify the hosting infrastructure, enter the following values for the VDI pool master, and click Next:
+- 6. Select Assigned, click Assign on first use, and click Next. - 7.
+For hosting infrastructure, choose Citrix Xen VM infrastructure (included with XenDesktop). - 8.
+To specify the hosting infrastructure, enter the following values for the VDI pool master, and click Next: - Address: http://10.41.6.42 - Username: root - Password: Password1 - 9.
+Do not add any virtual desktops at this time. - 10.

-• Address: http://10.41.6.43

-• Username: root

-• Password: Password1

-- 9. Do not add any virtual desktops at this time. - 10.
 To add users, click Add... - 11.
 In the Users and Groups box, type domain users; domain admins and click OK. - 12.
 Ensure that the two groups are present in the Users box, and click Next. - 13.
-For display name, type NFS-pool and click Next. - 14.
+For display name, type VDI-pool and click Next. - 14.
 Keep the Default icon, and click Next. - 15.
-Do not select either check box in the Publishing Options box, and click Finish to create the desktop group.
+Leave both checkboxes in the Publishing Options box unselected, and click Finish to create the desktop group.

-Creating the Windows 7 virtual machine for VHD creation

-Installing the Windows 7 Professional (32-bit) virtual machine
+Creating the Windows 7 virtual machine for VHD creation Installing the Windows 7 Professional (32-bit) virtual machine

 - 1. Open XenCenter. - 2.
 In the VDI pool Right-click xen-VDI1, and select New VM. - 3.
 In the Select a VM template box, scroll to the bottom, Windows 7 (32-bit), and click Next. - 4.
-In the Name the new virtual machine box, type win7-32-gold and click Next. - 5.
-In the Locate the operating system installation media box, select the Windows 7 professional Edition x86.iso, and click Next. - 6.
-In the Select a home server box, click xen-NFS1, and click Next. - 7.
-In the Allocate processor and memory resources screen, select 1 vCPU and 1536 MB, and click Next. - 8.
-In the Configure storage for the new VM box, click Add... - 9.
-In the Add virtual Disk box, type disk0 for name and 16384 MB for Size, and click Add. - 10.
-At the Configure storage for the new VM screen, click Next. - 11.
-In the Configure Networking screen, ensure only the public network is present, delete any others, and click Next. - 12.
-At the Ready to create the new virtual machine screen, click Next. - 13.
+In the Name the New Virtual Machine box, type win7-32-gold and click Next. - 5.
+In the Locate the Operating System Installation Media box, select the Windows 7 professional Edition x86.iso, and click Next. - 6.
+In the Select a Home Server box, do not select a home server, and click Next. - 7.
+In the Allocate Processor and Memory Resources screen, select 1 vCPU and 2048 MB, and click Next. - 8.
+In the Configure Storage for the New VM box, click Add... - 9.
+In the Add Virtual Disk box, type disk0 for name and 16384 MB for size, and click Add. - 10.
+At the Configure Storage for the New VM screen, click Next. - 11.
+In the Configure Networking screen, ensure that only the public network is present, delete any others, and click Next. - 12.
+At the Ready to Create the New Virtual Machine screen, click Next. - 13.
 The new VM called win7-32-gold should appear on the left pane of XenServer.
 Click it, and click the Console tab.